SunNadimpalli/SunNadimpalli/_posts/2015-12-10-beginning-to-walk-run.md

 I did not contact the running group that I found.
 Various thoughts started going through my head - what if it is a well established running group with veteran runners, how can I match their running ability with my non-existent running stamina.
 I decided to not contact the running group.

-I decided to find a running partner.
+Instead, I decided to look for a running partner.
 I started thinking of people who might be in a similar situation as me and who wanted to start running.
 The person who would have been most suited to run with me would have to meet these conditions:

 - That person would have have to stay close to me, so that we can go running three times a week without having travel very far from the house to run together.
 - That person must want to do something about getting fit.